nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/digital-asset-management-dam/how-to-contribute-picture-conversions.md

     </extension>
     ```

-2. Contribute an XML extension to register a converter that uses our new&nbsp;`watermarkWithText` command line:
+2. Contribute an XML extension to register a converter that uses our new `watermarkWithText` command line:

     ```xml
     <extension target="org.nuxeo.ecm.core.convert.service.ConversionServiceImpl"